rathrio/blog_engine/bliss_manifesto/duck_hunt.md

 `#convert_line_item_prices` even when they have never heard of `Receipt` before.

-Naming convetions and documentation aside, nothing exposes a duck type more than an actual class or module that defines it, so many suggest doing something like this:
+Naming conventions and documentation aside, nothing exposes a duck type more than an actual class or module that defines it, so many suggest doing something like this: